 I'd like to volunteer, who should I contact?

-If you're interested in volunteering with Urban Green Newcastle, please send your full name, address and contact details to: firstname.lastname@example.org.
+If you're interested in volunteering with Urban Green Newcastle, please go to urbangreennewcastle.org/volunteer or send your full name, address and contact details to: firstname.lastname@example.org.
 If you can, please state any skills, experience or special interests, as well as any specific parks you'd like to volunteer in.